Invitation to workshop

 We prefer, on the whole, to reserve the term “political community” for those that claim a degree of self-sufficiency (or self-determination) and we distinguish political communities from political collectives such as trade unions or churches which see themselves as players in a broader arena.
 However, we are still very much interested in how authority is exercised internally in the name of members of such entities, as well as in how they position themselves in relation to the political communities that host them.
 We acknowledge, too, that political communities such as nations also see themselves as players in a broader, international arena.

-We are open to a full range of topics but are particularly interested in:
+We will discuss a full range of topics at the workshop, but have a particular interest in:

 - how political communities compare to communities that we might consider less or non-political, such as kin groups or cultural associations: